What Are The Minutes?

-Singapore law requires that each and every company in Singapore keep a record of the proceedings of it shareholders’ and directors’ meetings.
-In other words, companies in Singapore are required to document their “minutes”.
+Singapore law requires that every company in Singapore keep a record of the proceedings of its shareholders’ and directors’ meetings.
+In other words, companies in Singapore are required to document their “minutes.”
 Every company in Singapore needs to keep a record of the proceedings of its shareholders’ and directors’ meetings.
 These records are kept up as minutes.

-Minutes, then, are just the documentation of the contents of a meeting.
+Therefore, minutes is just the documentation of the contents of a meeting.
 They can be used to remind attendees or inform non-attendees about what happened during a meeting.
 Minutes should include the following information: the date and time of the meeting, the type of meeting, attendees, business transacted, and the like.
-The minutes only need to include essential information that was discussed during the meeting.
+However, minutes only need to include essential information.
 When you’re recording your minutes, try summarizing the most important discussions or decisions.

 Meaning and Importance of Minutes

 As mentioned above, minutes are simply a synopsis of company meetings.
 They are considered a part of the company records.
 Singapore law defines company records as inclusive of a register, index, minute book, accounting record, minutes, and the like.